 What is Air Pollution?

 Not only gases but toxic physical substances called particulate matter degrade air quality.
 According to WHO guidelines, most of the population worldwide breathes air that exceeds healthy limits.
-Consequently, all these harmful gaseous and particulate matters give rise to many serious health issues.
+Consequently, all these harmful gaseous and particulate matter give rise to many serious health issues.

 Broadly, there are two kinds of air pollutants: